OmarAz01/phonebook-node-app/README.md

 # Phonebook Node Backend Application
-Backend with CRUD abilities for a phonebook application.
+REST API for a phonebook application.
 Built with NodeJS Express and MongoDB.